Tomeriko96/WODs/README.md

 A simple, well-organized collection of **Workout of the Day (WOD) ideas** for fitness enthusiasts, trainers, and athletes.
 Now featuring a modern **Streamlit web app** for browsing, searching, and filtering workouts!
 This repository is strictly for storing and sharing workout ideas, not for logging completed workouts or tracking personal fitness history.
 ## 🚀 WOD Browser App (Streamlit)

-Browse, search, and filter all WOD ideas in a beautiful web interface!
+Browse, search, and filter all WOD ideas in a beautiful, modern web interface!

 ### Quick Start